Chocolate and red wine were born to be paired together.

 When I drink

 half a bottle a glass with dinner, I often save a sip or two to enjoy with a chocolate-y dessert.
-The tannins and notes of dark fruit possessed by bigger reds (think Cabernet and Zinfandel) bring out the bittersweet richness of dark chocolate.
+The tannins and notes of dark fruit possessed by bigger reds (think Cabernet or Zinfandel) bring out the bittersweet richness of dark chocolate.

 A few rules of thumb for pairing chocolate and wine:

-- The darker the chocolate, the bolder the wine (ex: Riesling with white chocolate Cabs with dark)
+- The darker the chocolate, the bolder the wine (ex: Riesling with white chocolate, Cabs with dark)

 - Never choose a wine that is sweeter than the chocolate